ButeraMV/beer_book/README.md

-# README
+# Beer Book

-This README would normally document whatever steps are necessary to get the application up and running.
+This application was created as a way to track different beers that you have tried and share it with your friends.

 Things you may want to cover: